Roger92/metric-ruler-labels/README.md

 ## V13 - Compatability
 The latest version is compatible with V13.
 If you find problems with future subversions of V13, then please let me know.
-There might be some not 100% smooth UI behaviors with the new ruler labels of V13, but i will try to minimize weird behavior in later minor releases
+There might be some not 100% smooth UI behaviors with the new ruler labels of V13, but I will try to minimize weird behavior in later minor releases

-Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)(They might work with earlier versions than V9 but its not officially supported)
+Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)(They might work with earlier versions than V9, but it's not officially supported)

 ## Table of Contents